smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 # [Azure portal](#tab/portal)

 1. Within the Azure portal, navigate to the **Provisioning** tab of your cache node and copy the provisioning command.
-1. Download the provisioning package using the option at the top of the Cache Node Configuration page and extract the package onto the host machine. **Note**: The installer should be in a folder that isn't synced to OneDrive, as this will interfere with the installation process.
+1. Download the provisioning package using the option at the top of the Cache Node Configuration page and extract the archive onto the host machine.

+    >[!Note]
+    >* The provisioning package should be extracted to a directory that isn't synced to OneDrive, as the sychronization process will interfere with the installation.
+It is recommended to extract the provisioning package to the root directory of the host machine (e.g. C:\mccInstaller)

 1. Open a PowerShell window *as administrator* on the host machine, then change directory to the extracted provisioning package.
 1. Set the Execution Policy to *Unrestricted* to allow the provisioning scripts to run.
 1. Create a `$User` environment variable containing the username of the account you intend to designate as the Connected Cache runtime account.